-Many of us have suddenly found ourselves with an abundance of time to cook at home, and for Disney parks fans, that can mean a fun chance to bring some Disney magic home for the family.
+Stuck at home?
+Time to bring some Disney magic into the kitchen!
 There are a lot of recipes for Disney favorites online, so we decided to focus on one of the most popular areas of Disney dining first: sweets and desserts.

 Whether cooking is your happy place or if you can barely cook oatmeal, here are eight Disney parks sweet treats you can make at home.